itshuey/DoLa/README.md

 ```

 ## Main Files (with Detailed Docs)

-- `dola_t5.py` A class DoLaT5 is defined for working with a T5 model, supporting various generation and scoring methods, including baseline, DOLA-static, and DOLA modes.
+- `dola_t5.py` The class DoLaT5 is defined for working with a T5 model, supporting various generation and scoring methods, including baseline, DOLA-static, and DOLA modes.
 It's designed to run on either CPU or GPU, with support for multi-GPU setups.

-- `ifeval_eval.py` Script to evaluate the language model's performance on a given dataset.
+- `ifeval_eval.py` Script to evaluate the language model's performance on ifeval.
 Uses the Hugging Face Transformers library to load and interact with pre-trained models.
 It handles different configurations and modes of operation, including parallel processing and early exit strategies for efficient inference.

 - `memotrap_dataset_eval.py` Script to evaluate the performance of language models, specifically focusing on their ability to generate correct endings for given prompts.
 It utilizes a dataset loaded from a CSV file and supports different configurations and modes for the language model, including the use of DoLa and DoLaT5 models for improved factuality.

 ## Repository Structure and Key Components

+- `Results:` Model outputs, evaluations of the outputs and logit analyses can be found [here](/results/)

 - `Scripts and Usage:` The provided scripts are straightforward to use, requiring only the specification of the model, dataset paths, and the desired decoding strategy through command-line arguments.
 This design makes it easy to replicate the experiments or apply DoLA to new models and tasks.

 - `Evaluation Framework:` The inclusion of evaluation scripts for specific tasks and datasets, along with instructions for using external tools for response comparison, offers a comprehensive framework for assessing the effectiveness of DoLA in enhancing the factuality of LLMs.

 ### Arguments